Data-driven extraction of the substructure of quark and gluon jets in proton-proton and heavy-ion collisions: Jet Substructure Extraction

 Here, $p_T^\text{jet}$ is the transverse momentum of the jet relative to the beam direction, $p_T$ is the transverse momentum of a charged particle in the jet, and $\Delta \eta$ and $\Delta \phi$ are measures of distance between the particle and E-scheme jet axis in pseudorapidity and azimuth~\cite{jet-frag}.

 In the jet fragmentation function, we can also compute each bin of the topics using a linear combination as shown below.

-One note here is that previously, in calculating the jet shape, the formula includes a normalization factor.
-In the jet fragmentation function, the histogram, $D(\xi)$, is normalized by the total number of jets, such that the integral of the histogram over $\xi$ represents the average number of charged particles per jet.
-Therefore, rather than normalize for density, we take the direct combination of the per-jet quantities in each bin, since we want the output to be a per-jet quantity.
-To demonstrate this, by definition,
+While the jet shape is self-normalized, the jet fragmentation function is normalized by the total number of jets, such that the integral of the histogram over $\xi$ represents the average number of charged particles per jet.
+Therefore, rather than normalize to get a probability density, we take the direct combination of the per-jet quantities in each bin because we want the output to be a per-jet quantity.
+By definition,

-Now, after we integrate, we arrive at the following set of equations:
+After we integrate, we arrive at the following set of equations:

-which demonstrates that the average number of tracks in dijets (or $\gamma+$jets) is equal to to the weighted average of topic 1's average number of tracks and topic 2's average number of tracks.
-Therefore, rather than include any normalization, we directly apply $\kappa$ to the dijet and $\gamma+$jet jet fragmentation values in order to solve for jet fragmentation of topic 1 and topic 2.
+which shows that the average number of tracks in dijets (or $\gamma+$jets) is equal to the weighted average of the average number of tracks of each topic.
+Therefore, rather than include any normalization, we directly apply $\kappa$ to the dijet and $\gamma+$jet jet fragmentation values in order to solve for the jet fragmentation of the topics.

-Fig. \ref{fig:jet-frag} shows the extracted topic 1 and topic 2 jet fragmentation, as well as the MC truth quark and gluon jet fragmentation, in proton-proton and heavy-ion collisions.
-In both samples, topic 1 appears to agree with the quark fragmentation function, while topic 2 appears to share similar qualitative features with the gluon fragmentation function.

-At lower $\xi$, which translates to higher track $p_T$, the statistics are low, but the topics seem to follow the ``truth'' jet fragmentation quite well.
-At higher $\xi$, it appears that topic 1 agrees with the quark fragmentation extremely well for the proton-proton sample, and just slightly beyond the uncertainty for the heavy-ion sample.
-In both samples, topic 2 seems to overestimate the gluon ``truth''.